Regional Instructor Training

 • Learn to recognize and disrupt implicit bias, and create an inclusive learning environment

-• Use rubrics to assess students on their learning, and help them determine fit and readiness for national I-Corps Teams
+• Use rubrics to assess student learning, and help them determine fit and readiness for I-Corps Teams

 • Observe a regional course led by experienced instructors*